elfry2/dekita-laravelreact/doc/description.md

 # Description
 ## Overview
 A description is a free-form... description about the output of the project.
-No specific format is necessary, but it's important here to be detailed.
+No specific format is mandatory, but it's important here to be detailed.
 ## Content
 The expected output is point-of-sale app for multi-branch business A business may have multiple branches, and each branch multiple outlets